-Turning on the flashlight is a pretty simple task.
+Turning on the flashlight is a simple task.
 However, the majority of flashlight apps require a ton of unnecessary permissions, such as your location, contacts, and similar.
-There’s no good reason to grant these potentially dangerous permissions to apps that likely abuse them.
+There’s no good reason to grant these potentially dangerous permissions to apps that will likely abuse them.

 One of the most popular Android flashlight apps, Brightest Flashlight Free, is infamous for harvesting its users’ contacts and location data.
 Many of these apps also display obnoxious full-screen video ads.

 Some offer additional features like turning the screen brightness all the way up and displaying colors, but these are largely unnecessary and not worth the privacy risk.

 All of this considered, we recommend avoiding flashlight apps unless you absolutely need one.
 If you do, try Icon Torch.
 This app lets you open the flashlight with a simple toggle, and has no ads or in-app purchases.
 It requires only the absolute minimum permissions, so it’s a safe bet.